AutomataLab/Subway/README.md

 1 2
 ```

-ABC.wel ("SOURCE DESTINATION WEIGHT" for each edge in each line)
+ABC.wel ("SOURCE DESTINATION WEIGHT" for each edge in each line):
 ```
 0 1 26
 0 3 33